dataiku/dss-plugin-visual-snowparkml/README.md

 # Limitations

-- If doing two-class classification + XGBoost, convert your target column to numeric (0,1) before using this plugin (this is an XGBoost requirement)
+- If doing two-class or multi-class classification, convert your target column to numeric (0,1) or (0, 1, 2, 3, 4) before using this plugin (this is a SnowparkML requirement)
 - No int type columns can have missing values.
 If you have an int column with missing values, convert the type to double before this recipe (this is an MLflow requirement)
 - If you want to treat a numeric column as categorical, change its storage type to string in a prior recipe